-In November 2020 and following the authorization given to the Board of Directors by the Annual General Meeting in June 2020, the Company has authorized a share buy-back program for the purpose of increasing shareholder value and proceeded with the purchase of 44 216 847 shares of nominal value USD 0,03 each, at a cost of USD 4 453 thousands.
-Furthermore, in January and February 2021, the Company has purchased an additional 7 326 676 own shares at a cost of 891 thousand, with the total number of own shares purchased up February 2021 being 51 543 523 shares for a total cost of 5 344 thousands.
+In November 2020 the Company has authorized a share buy-back program and proceeded with the purchase of 44 216 847 shares of nominal value USD 0,03 each, at a cost of USD 4 453 thousands.
+Furthermore, in January and February 2021, the Company purchased an additional 7 326 676 own shares at a cost of 891 thousand.

-In an Extraordinary General Meeting ("EGM") of the Company held on 11 January 2021, it has been resolved by special resolutions to cancel the 43 318 143 fully paid shares that were purchased by the Company in November 2020 out of the share premium account, and to set off the remaining balance of the share premium account against the negative balance of the accumulated profit/losses reserve of the Company.
+The Company in an EGM held on 11 January 2021 and an AGM held on 14 June 2021, resolved by special resolutions to cancel the 51 543 523 fully paid shares that were previously purchased out of the share premium account, and to set off the remaining balance of the share premium account against the negative balance of the accumulated profit/losses reserve of the Company.